neuro-inc/neuro-cli/docs/jobs_reference.rst

       :param float schedule_timeout: minimal timeout to wait before reporting that job cannot be scheduled because the lack of computation cluster resources (memory, CPU/GPU etc).

+      :param float life_span: job run-time limit in the format '1d2h3m4s' (some parts may be missing).
+Pass '0' to disable.

       :return: :class:`JobDescription` instance with information about started job.